 I am very grateful to the Summer Opportunities Abroad Program for providing me with this research and educational opportunity.
 This experience not only reinforced my interest in public health and global health but also helped me to mature as a physician and researcher in training by allowing me to develop valuable new skills, perspectives, knowledge, and connections.

-Mentored by Caline Matter, MD, an Institute Faculty Scholar, MD candidate, Qiao Luxi, is one Washington University student learning to work in Global Health.
-We will continue to feature WUSTL Students in Global Health throughout 2020 in this new blog series.Tags: Global Health, Infectious Disease
+Mentored by Caline Matter, MD, an Institute Faculty Scholar, MD candidate, Qiao Luxi, is just one of many Washington University students learning to work in Global Health.